 Despite several obstacles (foxes and such!), the Mallard Family decided to make their home at the pond in the Boston Public Gardens.
 However, they had to cross through the busy Boston streets to get there!

 Thankfully, a very kind police officer helps Mrs. Mallard and her ducklings arrive safely at their new home.

 This is a heart-warming story, and we’ve read it many times over!

 Make Way for Ducklings is a fun book to use for a literature-based unit study.
 Here are a few ideas to get you started:

-★ Look up the city of Boston on Google Maps or your globe
+★ Look up the city of Boston on your globe.

 ★ Discuss the job of a policeman.
 What do they usually do?
 What do they wear?
 Brainstorm a few of the many ways they help the community.